alsa64/krita-ai-diffusion/README.md

+# Forked again:

+- Rebased on latest upstream
+- Unlocked the Resolution multiplier slider, allowing to refine and inpaint objects at much higher qualities, or on huge resolutions by setting the range from 0.1 to 8.0 instead of 0.3 to 1.5.
+As a rule of thumb, refining works at 1.5 the base resolution of a model, use the longer side of the selection to calculate the multiplier, so for example if your selection is 512px long and you use SDXL with it's base resolution of 1024, that would be (1024 \* 1.5) / 512 == `3.0`.
+I use this as an extremely capable location specific high res fix alternative.

 # Introducing Krita AI Hires R1.0 (preview), a high resolution version of the Krita AI Diffusion plugin

 You might be interested in this version if you: